 - If your CSV is compatible with the template you chose, you'll see a preview.
 Below is an example preview of interaction statements created by an import.

-- Click the Import Statement button to begin the import.
+- Click the Start Import button to begin the import.
 Please note: it could take up to an hour to import the data from your file depending on how large it is.
 Confirm that your file is completely imported before starting a new import.

 Using the Default Interaction Statement Template